Masih-Mortazavi/git-intro/README.md

 commit on the local5th push but change the github before refreshing the browser

 Could not edit before refreshing changes till local 5th commit merged (i.e. line 22)

+commit on github 6th on line 26 (will not pull on the local , making local change on line 26 then push)